jht1493/ICM-2020-Code/weeks/01_intro.md

 Click on the buttons and observe the actions and the messages that appear in the console.

-Let's look at the definition of function *draw_shapes*:
+Let's look at the definition of function draw_shapes:

 ```
 function draw_shapes() {